Jannik Sinner continues unbeaten start to year with win over Thanasi Kokkinakis

 Australian Open champion Jannik Sinner continued his unbeaten start to the year with a dominant victory over Thanasi Kokkinakis at Indian Wells.

-The Italian followed up his Melbourne triumph by winning another title in Rotterdam and, playing his first match as world number three, he eased to a 6-3 6-0 win against Australian Kokkinakis.
+The Italian followed up his Melbourne triumph by winning another title in Rotterdam.
+In his first match as world number three, he eased to a 6-3 6-0 win against Australian Kokkinakis.

 Including his three singles victories in guiding Italy to Davis Cup success last November, Sinner has now won 16 matches in a row.